 FLOAT data types usually require 8 bytes of storage per value.
 Conversion of a FLOAT value to a DECIMAL value results in 17 digits of precision.

-"DOUBLE PRECISION data types"
+"DOUBLE PRECISION data types" on page 2-17

 IDSSECURITYLABEL data type

 The IDSSECURITYLABEL type stores a security label in a table that is protected by a label-based access control (LBAC) security policy.